crunchypotata/Java-Developer-Coursera/Part1-Syntax-and-OOP/README.md

 - Module3-Classes-and-Objects
 - Module4-FinalLab-Creating-a-Zoo

-Every module features a **graded lab** that tests the concepts covered.
+Every module features a **GradedLab** or lastLab that tests the concepts covered.

-It marked inside each folders as a ...GradedLab or lastLab.
+### Final Lab - Zoo Project

-The Module 4 it is a **final graded project**, usually made up of several coding challenges to apply everything you've learned.
+The Module 4 it is a **final graded project**.
+The project includes an abstract Animal class and two specific animals: a tiger and a dolphin.

-___
+I used inheritance to share common functionality and implemented several interfaces to reflect realistic behaviors.

+Additionally, I demonstrated composition with a third class, Penguin, which combines behaviors from both land and water animals.

 ### Topic covered